hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

         "role": string (optional) - role of users who should sign, "sig_count": u64 - number of signers,
-        "need_to_be_owner": bool - if requester need to be owner, "need_to_be_on_ledger": bool - if a user need to be published on the ledger.
+        "need_to_be_owner": bool - if requester need to be owner, "off_ledger_signature": bool - allow signature of unknow for ledger did (false by default).
     }]
 }
 ```